Abhishekkasaundhan/Amazon_Clone/README.md

 # Amazon_Clone
- This is basically Amazon-Frontend Clone using HTML & CSS
+ This is basically Amazon-Frontend Clone using HTML & CSS.